jwittenbach/muscle-viz/README.md

 presenting muscle weakness.
 Such a visualization tool will allow the presenter to quickly and easily display their findings to others involved in patient care.
-The format may also be useful to provide plots for case reports, thus providing the reader to easily see patterns of weakness across patients.
+The format may also be useful to provide plots for case reports; it will provide the reader an easy method to see patterns of weakness across patients with similar conditions.
+The tool could also be useful if saved in the patient's chart, thus allowing for a time series of weakness.